-Regarding the connectivity maintenance problem, a number of works have addressed the problem of designing a coordination algorithm that achieves a general, non-specified task while preserving connectivity.
-The centralized solution proposed in [Zavlanos and Pappas, 2005] allows for a general range of agent motions.
-The distributed solution presented by [Savla et al., 2007b] gives connectivity maintaining constraints for second-order control systems with input magnitude bounds.
-A distributed algorithm to perform graph rearrangements that preserve the connectivity is presented in Schuresko and Cortés, 2007].
+gives connectivity maintaining constraints for second-order control systems with input magnitude bounds.
+A distributed algorithm to perform graph rearrangements that preserve the connectivity is presented in Schuresko and Cortés (2007).
 Connectivity problems have been studied also in other contexts.
-Langbort and Gupta [2007] study the impact of the connectivity of the interconnection topology in a class of network optimization problems.
-Spanos and Murray [2005] generate connectivity-preserving motions between pairs of formations.
-Ji and Egerstedt [2007] design Laplacian-based control laws to solve formation control problems while preserving connectivity.
+Langbort and Gupta (2009) study the impact of the connectivity of the interconnection topology in a class of network optimization problems.
+Spanos and Murray (2005) generate connectivity-preserving motions between pairs of formations.
+Ji and Egerstedt (2007) design Laplacian-based control laws to solve formation control problems while preserving connectivity.
 Various works have focused on designing the network motion so that some desired measure of connectivity (e.g., algebraic connectivity) is maximized under position constraints.
-Boyd [2006], de Gennaro and Jadbabaie [2006] consider convex constraints, while Kim and Mesbahi [2006] deal with a class of nonconvex constraints.
-Zavlanos and Pappas [2007b] use potential fields to maximize algebraic connectivity.
+Boyd (2006) and de Gennaro and Jadbabaie (2006) consider convex constraints, while Kim and Mesbahi (2006) deal with a class of nonconvex constraints.
+Zavlanos and Pappas (2007b) use potential fields to maximize algebraic connectivity.

-A continuous-time version of the averaging control and communication law is also known as the Hegselmann-Krause model for "opinion dynamics under bounded confidence"; see [Hegselmann and Krause, 2002, Lorenz, 2007].
-In this model, each agent may change its opinion by averaging it with that of neighbors' who are in an ε -confidence area.
-In other words, the difference between the agent opinion and its neighbors' should be bounded by ε .
-A similar model where the communication between agents is random is the Deffuant-Weisbuch model, inspired by a model of dissemination of culture; see Deffuant et al. [2000], Axelrod [1997].
+A continuous-time version of the averaging control and communication law is also known as the Hegselmann-Krause model for "opinion dynamics under bounded confidence" (see Hegselmann and Krause, 2002; Lorenz, 2007).
+In this model, each agent may change its opinion by averaging it with that of neighbors who are in an $\varepsilon$ -confidence area.
+In other words, the difference between the agent's opinion and those of its neighbors' should be bounded by $\varepsilon$ .
+A similar model where the communication between agents is random is the Deffuant-Weisbuch model, inspired by a model of dissemination of culture (see Deffuant et al., 2000; Axelrod, 1997).